AiDAPT-A/VisArchPy/docs/quick-start.rst

 .. note::

-   VisArchPy manage the extraction of metadata of extracted images, and the extraction of captions based on text analysis and proximity to images.
+   VisArchPy manages the extraction of metadata of extracted images and the extraction of captions based on text analysis and proximity to images.

 Installation
 -------------